-The term No-Fault means that both parties involved in a car accident in Michigan are entitled to benefits from their auto insurance companies, no matter who caused the accident.
-Michigan No-Fault law can become very complicated due to several additional issues such as different insurance policies, workers compensation and unemployment benefits.
-That’s why it’s best to retain a car accident attorney who has much experience handling auto negligence cases involving No-Fault insurance.
+The term No-Fault means that both parties involved in a car accident in Michigan are entitled to benefits from their auto insurance companies, no matter who caused the crash.
+The No-Fault law can become very complicated due to several additional issues such as different insurance policies, workers compensation and unemployment benefits.
+That’s why it’s best to retain an attorney who has much experience handling auto negligence cases involving No-Fault insurance.

 What’s the first step to take with my auto insurance company?

-After a car accident in Michigan the auto insurance companies must be immediately notified of the car accident.
-In Michigan, there is a strict one-year time limit to notify your own (first-party lawsuit) No-Fault insurance company of your car accident, and to file your application for benefits.
+After a car accident in Michigan the auto insurance companies must be immediately notified.
+There is a strict one-year time limit to notify your own (first-party lawsuit) No-Fault insurance company of your car accident, and to file your application for benefits.
 Also, there is a three-year time limit to file a lawsuit against the negligent driver’s (third-party lawsuit) car insurance company.

 Still, there are different notification requirements that vary depending on the insurance company.
-Check your Michigan insurance policy for VERY specific notification requirements pertaining to your car accident in Michigan.
+Check your insurance policy for VERY specific notification requirements pertaining to your car accident in Michigan.

-In addition to the above statutory deadlines, many Michigan car insurance policies pose even stricter “policy driven” notification requirement and can change them at any time — such as 30 days notice for hit-and-run car accidents.
-Regretfully, the car accident attorneys at Michigan Auto Law have seen far too many unadvised clients assume that their car insurance policies were consistent with Michigan No-Fault timelines of one-year or three years.
+In addition to the above statutory deadlines, many Michigan auto insurance policies pose even stricter “policy driven” notification requirement and can change them at any time — such as 30 days notice for hit-and-run accidents.
+Regretfully, the attorneys at Michigan Auto Law have seen far too many unadvised clients assume that their car insurance policies were consistent with No-Fault timelines of one-year or three years.
 In many cases, the contractual language of the policy and the filing limits were far more restrictive, and people lost important No-Fault insurance benefits.

 Should I sign the release from my auto insurance claims adjuster or give a statement?